Deebo Samuel Player Prop Bets for NFL Week 17 | San Francisco vs. Houston 1/2/2022

 Recent Performances

-- In last week's outing against the Titans, Samuel was targeted 11 times, totaling 159 yards on nine receptions (averaging 17.7 yards per grab).
+- In last week's game against the Titans, Samuel was targeted 11 times and recorded nine catches for 159 yards (17.7 yards per reception).

-- Samuel has racked up 241 receiving yards (80.3 per game), hauling in 14 balls on 17 targets in his last three games.
+- Samuel has caught 14 passes on 17 targets for 241 yards, averaging 80.3 yards during his last three games.

 Samuel's San Francisco Teammates